• Skip to primary navigation

 Walnut vanity in the powder bathroom with white quartz countertop and black wall tile

-One thing that I think really stands out in this space is that it is FLOOR-TO-CEILING tile.
-That’s another reason the time investment is so high.
-But, it’s killer, really, it is!
-The black tile has a handmade look to it, but I don’t think it’s actually handmade, or maybe it is; not sure!
+Our black tile has a handmade look to it, but I don't think it's actually handmade, or maybe it is; not sure!
 Anyways, there are some major variations in the tile which I personally love.

 The next big thing that I decided on was the vanity.
 I had bought a modern vanity off of overstock, and blogged about it in this post on modern vanities.
 Ultimately, I felt the color of the vanity wasn't what I wanted.
 Well that and I wanted a heavier wood.
 I ended up selling that one for a loss and buying a gorgeous walnut vanity from Room & Board.
 It's beautiful and I think the darker wood really works well with the tile.

-The vanity didn’t come with a countertop.
-I went to a few quartz countertop companies in town and finally found the perfect white and gray quartz countertop remnant.
-It cost me around $200 with the fabrication.
+When you need a countertop for a small vanity, remnants will be your best friend!
+Mine cost around $200 with the fabrication.
 I actually planned on doing a wall-mount faucet but had some issues with the plumbing for it, so I had to take my countertop back to the fabricator to have the faucet hole drilled out too.

 Walnut vanity with quartz top and brass hardware